 Once funded, you’re ready to bet.
 Winnings are placed back into your account promptly.
 We’ll have more information on this as we use the app more, but unlike offshore sportsbooks, you don’t have to worry about getting your money out.

 Upon entering the home screen, you’re greeted by a user-friendly view of the requisite promotional banners, quick links, and available traditional bets with beginner-friendly wording like “who’s going to win?” and “who will cover the spread?” for moneyline and traditional spread bets, respectively.
 There’s obviously a focus on the recreational bettor from the main screen, but it makes sense for onboarding new sports bettors— DraftKings Sportsbook also offers a quick start guide.
-What’s more, these bets are reportedly tailored to the individual users.
+What’s more, these bets are reportedly tailored to individual users.
 DraftKings will actually use your daily fantasy data and serve you up related bets.
-For example, if you have a DFS lineup stacked with Yankees, you might be presented with the over-under on the Yankees game on your home screen.
+For example, if you have a DFS lineup stacked with Yankees players, you might be presented with the over-under on the Yankees game on your home screen.

 Once you’re into the app, the options go much, much deeper and cater to the experienced bettor.
 This is a good approach – cater to the masses, but leave enough options for experienced gamblers – and one that DraftKings will undoubtedly refine and optimize on an ongoing basis.